13excite/ngx-dynamic-routing/README.md

 `make generate` - used for generating nginx config

 `make setup` - used for creating virtual env and install requirements.
+Don't forget to activate venv `source env/bin/activate`.

 ## Test